thoughtbot/maybe_haskell/book/monad/do.md

 findUserShippingCost uid = findUser uid >>= userZip >>= shippingCost
 ```

-First, to make things clearer, let's add some arbitrary line breaks:
+First, let's add some arbitrary line breaks so the eventual formatting aligns
+with what someone might write by hand:

 ```haskell
 findUserShippingCost :: UserId -> Maybe Cost
 findUserShippingCost uid =
     findUser uid >>=
     userZip >>=

     shippingCost
 ```

 Next, let's name the arguments to each expression via anonymous functions,
-rather than relying on partial application and their curried nature.
-We'll also
+rather than relying on partial application and their curried nature:
-add another arbitrary line break to highlight the final expression in the chain.

 ```haskell
 findUserShippingCost :: UserId -> Maybe Cost